techeverri/exchange-rates-graphql/README.md

 ## Development

-To run the app you need to provide the following environment variables
+To run the service you need to provide the following environment variables

 ```
 PORT=8080